Store-bought pet gates are great and all, but they’re usually expensive, may not have the right size, and don’t match your home’s aesthetic.

 Well, look no further – this gate puts together like Lego, and costs about $20.
 It’s also safer; as there’s no sharp corners (if your dog tends to hurt themselves trying to escape).

-8. Dog Gate Made From a Old Bench
+8. DIY Dog Gate Made From a Old Bench

-This may look like a beautiful, custom-built gate.
+This may look like a simple and beautiful custom-built gate.
 But what you don’t see is this was built from the legs of an old bench.
 Extra points for creativity.

 9. Extra Wide Fabric Pet Barrier